PavelBansky/microframework/Bansky.SPOT.Mail/README.md

 _(August 2nd 2008)_

-Library introduces e-mail sending capabilities to .NET Micro Framework applications.
+Library to send e-mails from .NET Micro Framework applications.
+More information can be found in the [original blog article.](http://bansky.net/blog/2008/08/sending-e-mails-from-net-micro-framework/)

 ##SmtpClient